Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/script-overviews/_index.md

 1. You will need to have both the Word and PowerPoint templates downloaded to the same file location.
   {{< figure src="../../img/tools/generator-1.png" width="80%" >}}

-1. Change your directory to the same location that you have downloaded chine - Folder](/docs/static/img/tools/generator-1.png)the WARA Reports Generator script to.
+1. Change your directory to the same location that you have downloaded the WARA Reports Generator script to.

     - We recommend running this as close to your C:\ as path to avoid errors related to file path length.
     {{< figure src="../../img/tools/collector-7.png" width="40%" >}}